heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ɵ. The darkness moves from system to system, a trail of dead stars in its wake.
+ɰ.
+The darkness moves from system to system, a trail of dead stars in its wake.

 <p align="center">
   ⁂